 Change P196L32 (D1.1) as follows (11/0511r4 – D0.1 CID 470, 476, 468, 284, 453):

 A value in the Group ID field in VHT-SIG-A (see 22.3.8.2.3 (VHT-SIG-A definition)) in the range 1(#2461) to 62 indicates an(#2017) MU-MIMO packet(Ed).
 Prior to transmitting a MU-MIMO packet, group definitions have been established by the AP for MU-MIMO capable STAs using the Group ID Management frame as defined in 8.5.18.3 (Group ID Management frame format)(#3712).
-The group definition determines the position of the space-time streams of a user within the total space-time streams transmitted in an MU transmission.
-When an MU-MIMO data packet is received, each STA identifies whether it is a member of the group for this packet by detecting the Group ID field in VHT-SIG-A. If a STA finds that it is a member of the group for the MU-MIMO data packet, the STA reads the number of space-time streams from the NSTS field corresponding to its user position within the group as determined by the group definition of the corresponding Group ID.
-At this point, a STA is also able to identify which streams correspond to its own signal and which streams correspond to interference.
-For an MU-MIMO transmission, VHT-LTF symbols(#2368) are used to measure not only the channel for the designated signals but also to measure the channel for the interfering signals.
+For Group IDs whose corresponding Membership Status subfield is set to 1 in the Group ID Management frame, the User Position subfield determines which of the four sets of 3 bits in the NSTS field in VHT-SIG-A corresponds to the user in an MU transmission.
+When an MU-MIMO data packet is received, each STA identifies whether it is a member of the group for this packet by detecting the Group ID field in VHT-SIG-A. If a STA finds that it is a member of the group for the MU-MIMO data packet, the STA reads the number of space-time streams from its corresponding 3 bits in the NSTS field in VHT-SIG-A as determined by the group definition of the corresponding Group ID.
+At this point, a STA is also able to identify which space-time streams correspond to its own data and which space-time streams correspond to interference.
+For an MU-MIMO transmission, VHT-LTF symbols(#2368) are used to measure not only the channel for a beamformee’s designated space-time streams but also to measure the channel for the interfering signals at the beamformee.
 While receiving an MU-MIMO transmission, it is recommended that the receiver use its channel knowledge to all spatial streams (including those that are interference) to do receive processing, in order to reduce potential interference from other users' space-time streams(#2701).

-If a STA finds that it is not a member of the group, or the STA is a member of the group but the NSTS at its user position indicates that there are zero space-time streams the STA in the packet, then the STA may elect to not process the remainder of the packet.
+If a STA finds that it is not a member of the group, or the STA is a member of the group but the corresponding NSTS in VHT-SIG-A indicates that there are zero space-time streams for the STA in the packet, then the STA may elect to not process the remainder of the packet.

 8.5.18.3 Group ID Management frame format